Features

 Copied!

 This extension now takes a new approach by making all parameters without exceptions provided by the Klaro configuration file editable via the TYPO3 backend based on the TYPO3 FormEngine in a beautiful GUI with nice titles and comprehensible descriptive texts.
+The individual backend fields are documented in the editor configuration reference.

 In this way, even editors without JavaScript syntax knowledge can get the best out of Klaro.
 It also ensures that there are no syntax errors and that the output is reduced to the essentials in terms of performance.